 Osprey puts a lot of effort into designing the perfect pack for a specific purpose.
 They understand all the requirements for a backpacker and use high-quality fabric and hardware.
 The great thing about the Osprey backpack is their All Mighty Guarantee.
 If you need to repair any damages to your backpack, just send it back to Osprey.
 It doesn’t matter if you bought it yesterday or in 1980!
 And it is entirely free of charge.

-I used this for many years for short-term and long-term travel.
-I even took it for a hiking trip to Killarney, Ontario, Canada where you hike into a spot in the national park and set up camp for the night.
-Not only did I pack my backpack all the way to the rim, but I also strapped as many things as I can on the outside.
+I have used this for many years for short-term and long-term travel.
+I even took it for a hiking trip to Killarney, Ontario, Canada, where you hike into a spot in the national park and set up camp for the night.
+Not only did I pack my backpack all the way to the rim, but I also strapped as many things as I could on the outside.

 My favourite Osprey backpacks